Mark Roman | October 30, 2023 | Boat Accidents

 In Florida, you are allowed to drink as a passenger on a boat if you’re at least 21 or older.
 Nonetheless, it is illegal to operate a boat if you’re intoxicated.

 Florida law is similar for vehicle drivers and boat operators.
-Under Florida law, a person with a blood alcohol concentration (BAC) of .08 or greater is considered under the influence.
+A person with a blood alcohol concentration (BAC) of .08 or greater is considered under the influence, according to Florida law.
 A person under 21 cannot have any alcohol in their system at all while operating a boat.

 BUI and Consequences of Boating While Impaired